Last updated: Dec 28, 2020 at 18:08 (HK time)

 Reference LINK HERE

-On Sept.
-28, authorities in Finland plan to tighten international entry restrictions for travelers from several countries as part of efforts to limit the spread of coronavirus disease (COVID-19).
-From this date, entry restrictions will be reimposed for travelers from Estonia, Germany, Iceland, Norway, Slovakia, Sweden, Canada, Georgia, and Tunisia.
-People from these countries will only be permitted to enter Finland if they are returning legal residents, traveling for essential purposes, or arriving for work-related or family reasons; in addition a 14-day self-isolation upon arrival is recommended for these travelers.
-The same rules already apply for travelers from Andorra, Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, France, Greece, Hungary, Ireland, Italy, Luxembourg, Malta, Monaco, the Netherlands, Portugal, Romania, Slovenia, Spain, Switzerland, and the UK.
-Travel will remain permitted for local border communities along the border with Sweden and Norway; people will be able to travel for work to Finland from Sweden and Estonia without a 14-day self-isolation period.
+Authorities in Finland are amending international entry restrictions for certain countries as of Nov.
+9 in an effort to minimize the spread of coronavirus disease (COVID-19).
+Travelers from all Schengen Area countries plus Andorra, Bulgaria, Croatia, Cyprus, Ireland, Monaco, Romania, San Marino, and the UK are only permitted to enter Finland if they are returning legal residents, traveling for essential purposes, or arriving for work-related or family reasons.
+Authorities also advise arrivals from the above locations to self-isolate for 10 days upon arrival.
+Travel remains permitted for local border communities along the border with Sweden and Norway; people are able to travel for work to Finland from Sweden and Estonia without a 10-day self-isolation period.
 Leisure travel, with the exception of leisure boating, from all the aforementioned countries is not allowed.

-In addition authorities will allow travelers from these countries to shorten the self-isolation period by undertaking two voluntary COVID-19 tests from Oct.
-1. Travelers are to take the first test up to 72 hours before arrival, or at the airport upon arrival for Finnish citizens and residents, and take the second test no earlier than 72 hours after entry into the country.
-The persons are to remain in self-isolation until the result is known.
+Authorities allow travelers to shorten the self-isolation period by undertaking two voluntary COVID-19 tests.
+Travelers must take the first test up to 72 hours before arrival, or at the airport upon arrival for Finnish citizens and residents, and the second test no earlier than 72 hours after entry into the country.
+Such individuals must remain in self-isolation until the result is known.
 If the test result is negative, the self-isolation period ends; if the test result is positive, the person will be placed in quarantine until they have recovered.